 It was not magic.

-It was not even graceful.
+It was not beautiful.

 Ava pushed down on her crutches.